New York Workers’ Compensation Attorneys Serving the Bronx

 It is important to note that workers’ compensation in New York is a no-fault system.
 You do not have to prove that anyone else’s negligence caused your work injury.
 (In fact, employers are generally immune from worker lawsuits if they carry the required workers’ comp insurance.)

 That said, if your workplace was unsafe, if state and OSHA safety regulations were violated, and/or the carelessness of another caused you to get hurt on the job, it is important to understand the full extent of your rights.
-A New York City work injury lawyer can review your case for free and determine whether you have any additional claims.
+A Bronx New York work injury lawyer can review your case for free and determine whether you have any additional claims.

 Maggiano, DiGirolamo & Lizzi is a unique firm.
 We look at the intersection between New York personal injury law and workers’ compensation to identify all of our clients’ legal options and maximize the result.